Archive for June, 2006

 For we are the reckless folks on flickr that enjoy the abstract, chance, generative, physical photography that results from throwing our cameras into the air

 The photography technique known as camera tossing can be described in three words: click, throw, catch (or not).
-The details of course depend on the type of camera you use, but that´s all that is needed.
-The key is to adjust the exposure time wisely, and throw the camera in a certain way so as to Read the rest of this article »
+The details of course depend on the type of camera you use, but that’s all that is needed.
+The key is to adjust the exposure time wisely, and throw the camera in a certain way so as to Continue reading Throw the camera!

 14 million for an aibo?